geminiplanetimager/gpi_pipeline/documentation/usage/tutorial_pol.rst

 			:scale: 75%
 			:align: center

-	   Here you may notice a Moiré pattern in the data.
-This is typical of K1 data and is an artifact of the extraction procedure.
+	   At this step, depending on your dataset and your observing band, you may notice a Moiré pattern in the data.
+This is particularly strong in K1 data and is an artifact of the extraction procedure.
 Do not fear, it will get removed later on during the double differencing.

 Creating Stokes Cubes from Polarization Cubes
 ============================================================

 	1. In the Recipe Editor press the Add Files button and select your newly created podc files.
 A standard polarization sequence has at least four rotations of the half-wave plate, rotating from 0 degrees to 67.5 degrees in 22.5 degree increments, though many observing sequences will have have more.
-For the tutorial you should add the files named: **S20131212S0320_podc.fits to S20131212S0323_podc.fits**.
+For the tutorial you should add the files named: **S20131212S0295_podc.fits to S20131212S0298_podc.fits**.

 	   If you are unsure where they have been saved, the GPI DRP Status Consol provides the path of the last saved file.